hkjpotato/frontend101/README.md

 Before going into framework such as MVC and Flux, it is better to know the basic of design patterns.
 Below is a list of them in js:
   * Singleton
   * Observer Pattern
+  * Delegation Pattern
-  * Delegate Pattern
+  * Iterator Pattern
-  * Interactive Pattern
+  * Comman Pattern

 #### Framework: